 This is an excerpt from the novel Dichronauts by Greg Egan.
 Copyright © Greg Egan, 2017.
 All rights reserved.

-- Amazon Kindle (for UK), Amazon Kindle (for Australia), [and all other stores outside North America], Greg Egan, 31 March 2017.
+- iTunes Store (for UK), iTunes Store (for Australia), [and all other stores outside North America], Greg Egan, 2017.

 On the day the movers zigzagged the museum, Seth’s whole family woke before dawn.
 They ate a quick breakfast then set out across the city to join the crowd gathering to watch the spectacle.